krei-systems/krei-systems.github.io/content/vide.md

             <path d="M8 12L11 15L16 9" stroke="#FD8128" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"/>
           </svg>
         </div>
-        <p class="differentiators-text"><span class="krei-vide">Krei Vide</span> is capable of identifying and leveraging context extensively.
+        <p class="differentiators-text"><span class="krei-vide">Vide</span> is capable of identifying and leveraging context extensively.
 It searches within a confinement of data, looking for related information without being explicitly told where to look.
 It uses its unique information augmentation system from your own data and external sources.
 It is a platform that enables consumers to extract, organize, and manage that information.
-It was designed to solve medium to hard problems KREI Vide in real-world applications is expected to lead to new innovations in many industries.​</p>
+It was designed to solve medium to hard problems Vide in real-world applications is expected to lead to new innovations in many industries.​</p>
       </div>
     </div>
   </section>
   <!-- Industries Resources Section -->
 <section class="resources-section">
   <div class="container">
-    <h2 class="section-heading">Industries powered by <span>Krei Vide</span></h2>
+    <h2 class="section-heading">Industries powered by <span>Vide</span></h2>
       <div class="resources-grid">
         <!-- Education Resource -->
         <div class="resource-card">
           <div class="resource-image">
-          {{< asset-img src="8.png" alt="Education with Krei Vide" class="gallery-image" >}}
+          {{< asset-img src="8.png" alt="Education with Vide" class="gallery-image" >}}
           </div>
           <div class="resource-content">
             <h3 class="resource-title">Education</h3>
             <p class="resource-description">With the rapidly accelerating integration of technology in our work, life, and classrooms, educators all over the world are re-evaluating the purpose of education in light of these outsized implications.
-We see the potential of Krei Vide to accelerate the long overdue transformation of education systems towards inclusive learning that will prepare young people to thrive and shape a better future.
+We see the potential of Vide to accelerate the long overdue transformation of education systems towards inclusive learning that will prepare young people to thrive and shape a better future.
 At the same time, we see huge opportunities for teachers to use these technologies to enhance their own teaching practice and professional experience.</p>
           </div>
         </div>
         <!-- Healthcare Resource -->